Margaret Paterson1

 Clementina Blair1

-Clementina Blair was the daughter of William Blair of Blair Adam and Hon.
-Eleanor Elphinstone.2,1 She married John Anstruther-Thomson, son of Colonel John Anstruther and Grizel Maria Thomson of Charleton, on 27 April 1807.1 She died on 29 October 1877.1
+Clementina Blair was born circa 1789.2 She was the daughter of Rt.
+Hon.
+William Adam of Blair and Hon.
+Eleanor Elphinstone.3,1 She married John Anstruther-Thomson, son of Colonel John Anstruther and Grizel Maria Thomson of Charleton, on 27 April 1807.1 She died on 29 October 1877.1

 Children of Clementina Blair and John Anstruther-Thomson